gajus/slonik/.README/SQL_TAG.md

 ### Type aliases

-You can create a `sql` tag with a predefined set of Zod type aliases that can be later referenced when creating a query with [runtime validation](#runtime-validation), e.g.
+You can create a `sql` tag with a predefined set of Zod type aliases that can be later referenced when creating a query with [runtime validation](#runtime-validation).

+Slonik documentation assumes that these type aliases are defined:

 ```ts
 const sql = createSqlTag({